-“We are extremely proud to have been part of the overall project involving Göteborg Energi’s innovative and modern data centre.
+“We are extremely proud to have been part of the overall project involving Göteborg Energi’s innovative and modern data center.
 Göteborg Energi’s success in combining excellent availability for IT operation with a green, sustainable facility dovetails perfectly with our core values to make a difference for society as well as individuals.
-IT is one of the world’s fastest growing industries, and collaboration is crucial to ensure datacenters are to be an asset for the environment, rather than a burden.
+IT is one of the world’s fastest growing industries, and collaboration is crucial to ensure data centers are to be an asset for the environment, rather than a burden.
 The project with Göteborg Energi is an excellent example of this type of value-creating collaboration,” he adds.

 Security and logistics top priority